yuninxia/HPCToolkit/doc/src/users/spack.md

 If `/usr/bin/python3` is older than 3.8 or 3.9, then find or install a later version and set `SPACK_PYTHON` to that path.
-This is the version of `python3` used to run the spack scripts.
+This is the version of `python3` used to run the Spack scripts.
 If a package uses python as a dependency, then that is separate.
 For example: